Sey56/paracore-help/docs/collaboration/git-workflow-basics.md

     *   Once the PR is approved, it is **merged** into the `main` branch on your Git hosting platform.

 7.  **Users Get the Updates:**
-    *   Now that your changes are in `main`, when a `user` clicks their **"Update Scripts" button** in Paracore, they will pull the latest changes from the `main` branch and get your new, tested, and approved script.
+    *   Now that your changes are merged into `main`, when a `user` clicks their **"Update Workspace" button** in Paracore, they will pull the latest changes from the `main` branch and get your new, tested, and approved script.

 8.  **Developer Sync:** Developers should regularly use the **"Pull" button** in Paracore to update their local `main` branch with the latest approved changes from the remote `main` branch.